 - Store materials inside a building or on a covered outdoor paved area, preferably surrounded by a berm. - Place temporary plastic sheeting (polyethylene, polypropylene, hypalon, or equivalent material) over the material.
-Anchor sheeting to prevent contact with rainfall.

-For large stockpiles that cannot be covered:

-- Install containment devices, such as a berm or a low wall around the perimeter of the pile and at any catch basins as needed to prevent erosion of the stockpiled material and to prevent discharge of leachate from the stockpiled material off the site or to a storm drain. - Ensure that contaminated stormwater is not discharged directly to catch basins without being conveyed through a treatment BMP. - Inspect and maintain catch basins regularly (weekly or more often as needed).

-Maintain the quantity of materials necessary to prevent the erosion of large stockpiles and loss of valuable materials.
+Anchor sheeting to prevent contact with rainfall. - Refer to S426 Spills of Oil and Hazardous Substances, and S455 BMPs for Spill Prevention and Cleanup. - Refer to S429 BMPs for Storage or Transfer (Outside) of Solid Raw Materials, Byproducts, or Finished Products. - Refer to S451 BMPs for Building, Repair, Remodeling, Painting, and Construction. - Refer to BMP 26: Storage of Leachable or Erodible Materials. - For large stockpiles that cannot be covered: - Install containment devices, such as a berm or a low wall around the perimeter of the pile and at any catch basins as needed to prevent erosion of the stockpiled material and to prevent discharge of leachate from the stockpiled material off the site or to a storm drain. - Ensure that contaminated stormwater is not discharged directly to catch basins without being conveyed through a treatment BMP. - Inspect and maintain catch basins regularly (weekly or more often as needed). - Maintain the quantity of materials necessary to prevent the erosion of large stockpiles and loss of valuable materials.

-2. Storage of Contaminated Soils
+2. Storage of contaminated soils